monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 #### onErrorHandle & onErrorHandleWith

-`BIO.onErrorHandleWith` is an operation that takes a function mapping possible exceptions to a desired fallback outcome, so we could do this:
+`BIO.onErrorHandleWith` is an operation which takes a function, mapping possible exceptions to a desired fallback outcome, so we could do this:

 ```scala mdoc:silent:reset
 import monix.bio.{BIO, UIO}